DefinetlyNotAI/Repo_Template/CONTRIBUTING.md

 ## Guidelines for Modifications 📃

-When making modifications to the Logicytics project, please adhere to the following guidelines to ensure consistency and maintainability:
+When making modifications to the CHANGE-ME project, please adhere to the following guidelines to ensure consistency and maintainability:

 ### Basic Check Functions

-- **Limitations on Modifications**: Avoid making extreme modifications to the basic check functions in the `Logicytics.py` file.
-Specifically, refrain from altering the fundamental operations related to flags and file access mechanisms.
+- **Limitations on Modifications**: CHANGE ME

-- **Restrictions**: Do not remove core features and program files, especially example files like `CEC` or code in the `sys` or `local_libraries` directories
+- **Restrictions**: CHANGE ME

 ### Documentation and Credit

 - **Comments and Docstrings**: Ensure that all additions and modifications are well-documented through comments and docstrings.
 Your contributions should be easy to understand and use, adhering to proper programming etiquette.

-- **Credit**: Properly credit your work in the `CREDIT.md` file, following the credit rules outlined in the project's [wiki](https://github.com/DefinetlyNotAI/Logicytics/wiki/2-‐-Contribution-Guidelines#credits).
+- **Credit**: Properly credit your work in the `CREDIT.md` file, following basic credit rules.
 Include your name and a brief description of your contributions under the appropriate section.

 ### Debugging and Proof of Work